 - Implement technology that can quickly detect and contain a breach

 Using Artificial Intelligence (AI) to automate incident response facilitates the quick detection of breaches.
 Ponemon determined that automated security can reduce the cost of breaches by up to 50%.
-The report indicated that organizations with full automation spent $2.65 million on average whereas organizations without automation spent an average of $5.16.
+The report indicated that organizations with full automation spent $2.65 million on average whereas organizations without automation spent an average of $5.16 million.

 - Understand risks to optimize security